 The basic difference between solar PV (photovoltaic) and solar thermal is that PV produces electricity while thermal produces hot water.
 But which is the better option for Irish households?

-In contrast, a solar PV power diverter can give you hot water water with no change to your plumbing.
+In contrast, a solar PV power diverter can give you hot water with no change to your plumbing.
 Overall disruption is minimal with solar PV because it takes up only a tiny amount of indoor space.
-Better still, any PV hardware can be located out of the way in your attic or garage.
+Better still, PV hardware can be located out of the way in your attic or garage.

 Solar thermal systems require a pump to move fluid through the system.
-Unfortunately, this means that pump failures and pipe leaks can be a problem.
+Unfortunately, this means pump failures and pipe leaks can be a problem.
 You will have to maintain these parts periodically.
 On the other hand, solar PV systems have no risk of leaks and require little or no maintenance.

 Solar PV systems start with as little as 3 square meters, but 10-30 square meters is more common.
 In contrast, solar thermal systems generally need much less roof space.
 2-7 square metres is usual for solar thermal.
-Because of this, solar thermal can be the winner if don’t have much space.
+Because of this, solar thermal can be the winner if don’t have much roof space.